nextcloud/documentation/admin_manual/configuration_user/user_auth_ldap.rst

   port number
 * Only read access to your LDAP (edit or delete of users on your LDAP is not supported)
+* Optional: Allow users to change their LDAP password from Nextcloud

 .. warning:: The LDAP app is not compatible with the ``User backend using remote HTTP servers`` app.
 You cannot use both of them at the same time.